MohamedAdelHsn/Spark_Big-data/README.md

 between exploring data interactively and waiting minutes or hours.
-One of the main features Spark offers for speed is the ability to run computations in memory, but the system is also more efficient than MapReduce for complex applications running on disk.
+One of the main features Spark offers for speed is the ability to run computations in memory, but the system is also more efficient than MapReduce for complex applications running on disk. for more details, go to [spark docs](https://spark.apache.org/docs/latest/)
-## setup spark in linux Ubuntu
+## setup Apache Spark in linux Ubuntu
-if you don't install spark u can [visit this](https://medium.com/@josemarcialportilla/installing-scala-and-spark-on-ubuntu-5665ee4b62b1)
+spark is built to run in scala (JVM language) so at the first you must install JDK and Scala in your machine 1- Update the package index by in your terminal typing:
+,,,
+  sudo apt-get update
+,,,